1986 FIFA World Cup: Red cards

-FIFA retrospective ranking
+Final standings

 In 1986, FIFA published a report that ranked all teams in each World Cup up to and including 1986, based on progress in the competition, overall results and quality of the opposition.
 The rankings for the 1986 tournament were as follows:

+Marketing

+Sponsorship

+The sponsors of the 1986 FIFA World Cup consisted out of 15 FIFA World Cup Sponsors.